 On the basis of its research, LV= is calling on the government to launch a refreshed awareness campaign aimed at both grandparents and parents to help them better understand the importance of using the appropriate child car seats.

-‘When it comes to fitting car seats, leave nothing to chance,’ he urges.
-‘Always buy one using a recommendation from your car’s manufacturer.
+'When it comes to fitting car seats, leave nothing to chance,' he says.
+'Always buy one using a recommendation from your car's manufacturer.
 Often manufacturers will use one type of car seat and recommend that brand.
-Drive to your local dealership and get some advice if you’re not sure.
+Drive to your local dealership and get some advice if you're not sure.

-‘If you are buying one from a car accessory retailer, ask the assistant there to help fit it with you.
+'If you are buying one from a car accessory retailer, ask the assistant there to help fit it with you.
 Always follow the recommended instructions, and make sure you understand them fully before embarking on the task.
 Never rush and make sure everything makes sense first.
-If you’re still not sure, see if there’s an instruction video online for your car seat, or call the seat maker’s UK distributor to see if an expert there can talk you though the process,’ continues Paddy.
+If you're still not sure, see if there's an instruction video online for your car seat, or call the seat maker's UK distributor to see if an expert there can talk you though the process,' says Paddy.